GeorgeMcMullen/CalciPy/README.md

 - matplotlib
 - analytic-wfm

-Other than that, the script can be run as is when downloaded as a signle file.
+Other than that, the script can be run as is when downloaded as a single file.

 ## Running / Command Line Arguments
 CalciPy can be run simply by providing the path to the input file as a command line argument.